enspirit/finitio.js/README.md

 Coming very soon now.

-## ADTs Internal Information Contracts
+## ADTs with Internal Information Contracts

 Abstract Data Types can be defined and dressed using Qjs, provided you register them at parsing time for name resolution purposes.
 Let take the usual